Pre-admissions Biology Course Description:

 Structure and Function of the Body is a noncredit, independent study course.
 It is designed for students with little or no high school biology background who are planning to enter a health science or science career.

 The full course is divided into two parts: Biology I and Biology II.
 Biology I is equivalent to the first semester of a high school biology course.
 Biology II is equivalent to the second semester of a high school biology course.
+Each part contains seven chapters, with a test after each chapter.
+All seven test scores are averaged together and a minumum 70% average must be obtained.

 While the course concentrates upon the structures and functions of the human body, it also provides many clinical applications of the biological information.